salgadopietrini/logs-frontend/README.md

 npm start
 ```

-4. To enter the app, you must log in using the username and password that you configured on the backend app.
+4. To enter the app, you must log in using the username and password that you configured on the backend server.

 5. To run the test run `npm run test`.
 You'll get the coverage report both in the console and as an html file in `/coverage/lcov-report/index.html`